Ngaix/query-data-using-python/README.md

 Chicago Crime Data: This dataset reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days. [link](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkDB0201ENSkillsNetwork20127838-2022-01-01
 )

+# Requirements

+Problem 1: Find the total number of crimes recorded in the CRIME table.

+Problem 2: List community areas with per capita income less than 11000.

+Problem 3: List all case numbers for crimes involving minors?

+Problem 4: List all kidnapping crimes involving a child?(children are not considered minors for the purposes of crime analysis)

+Problem 5: What kind of crimes were recorded at schools?

+Problem 6: List the average safety score for all types of schools.

+Problem 7: List 5 community areas with highest % of households below poverty line.

+Problem 8: Which community area(number) is most crime prone?

+Problem 9: Use a sub-query to find the name of the community area with highest hardship index.

+Problem 10: Use a sub-query to determine the Community Area Name with most number of crimes?